berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section02 Constructing Procedures Using Lambda.md

     (define (double x) (* 2 x))

-When describing lambdas, you would call it "the function of [params] that returns [body]".
-For example, "Double is the function of x that returns (* 2 x)".
+When describing lambdas, you would call it "the function of [params] that returns [body]."
+For example, "`double` is the function of `x` that returns `(* 2 x)`."

 ## Calling Lambdas

-Just like we can call a procedures that we created using `define`, we can also call lambda functions.
+Just as we can call procedures created using `define`, we can also call lambda functions.
 The general form of a call to a lambda is as follows:

 `((lambda (<param1> <param2> ... <paramn>) <body>) <arg1> <arg2> ... <argn>)`